See the story

 The Bishop Black

-is open for prayer and quiet during regular church office hours and the mornings when the CrossRoads Café is open.
+is normally open for prayer and quiet during regular church office hours and the mornings when the CrossRoads Café is open.
 However, due to the pandemic, until further notice it is closed.

 Global needs, disasters ...